AymanM7/CNN-Audio-Project/README.md

 # Example 2 : Airplane.wav audio file( as you can see this prediction is a bit off when tested.)
+-- Model prediction is less accurate, highlighting that similar spectral patterns in different environmental sounds can cause classification challenges.

 ![Screenshot_12-8-2025_16170_discord com](https://github.com/user-attachments/assets/5fa88f4e-6751-4a14-be73-50ae74aa4d7d)